podefteza/pipex/README.md

 - Displays error messages for file or permission issues.
 - Handles cases where commands are not found by checking command paths and arguments.
 - Exits with an appropriate status, including handling cases where both commands are invalid.

+## Peer Evaluations
+**Evaluated by d*******: 100%
+🗣️ "Carlos did a great job with this project.
+He explained his thought process and showed me how the program works.
+It passed all the tests that I made.
+Keep going and good luck!"

+**Evaluated by m*******: 100%
+🗣️ "Carlos did a good job in this project, I made several tests and the program handled everything.
+I asked about the code and he managed to explain everything.
+Good luck :)"

+**Evaluated by h*******: 100%
+🗣️ "Excellent explanation, all questions were answered, good job."